Skip to main content

 Glass bead blankets: Look for small pocket construction (5x5 inch squares or smaller).
 The smaller the pockets, the less the beads can shift.
 Double-stitched seams prevent bead leakage over time.

 Knitted blankets (beadless): These distribute weight through the fabric’s own mass.
 No bead migration at all.
-The Bearaby Cotton Napper is the best-known example, and the even weight distribution is its biggest therapeutic advantage.
+Compare Bearaby-style cotton knit weighted blankets if you want a breathable, beadless design.

 Top Weighted Blankets for Anxiety in 2026